Governing Together: Toward Infrastructure for Community-Run Social Media: Discussion

-Our findings also suggest practical recommendations for the technical form implementations might take.
-Participants expressed hesitation about adopting new tools for the express purpose of inter-community governance, as well as noted how existing initiatives had not been as widely taken up as expected.
-Our findings suggest two reasons why.
-First, community leaders already felt like they were struggling to juggle a patchwork of tools for governing their communities.
-Second, the need for inter-community governance is not always salient.
-Rather, it emerges when a harm has already occurred due to a governance friction (e.g., norm violation).
-Both of these make on-boarding and logging onto a new system largely unappealing, producing yet another dimension of governance labor for communities.
+Even in a speculative mode, participants expressed hesitation about adopting inter-community governance tools.
+Community leaders already struggled to juggle a patchwork of tools for governing their communities.
+Inter-community governance was not always a priority.
+It became salient when a harm occurred due to a governance friction (e.g., norm violation).
+Under the circumstances, on-boarding, logging onto, and participating in a new governance system could seem unappealing, just another dimension of governance labor for communities.
+For example, crafting a tailored community nutrition label requires care and time, even if there are useful default modules that make communication more parsimonious.
+Likewise, an Issue Bulletin could produce a new source of information overload.
+Polycentricity suggests that communities could have many Bulletins, compounding these problems.